dudchakk/testTask-SynergyWay/README.md

 - **Responsive Design**: Adapts dynamically to mobile screens by switching to a column view.
 The **usehooks-ts** library is used for handling responsive behavior.

 - **Maximize Controller**: An additional toolbar control that maximizes the selected panel to full screen by modifying the mosaic layout.
-The **lucide-react** library is used for the corresponding icon.

 ## How to Run the Application